Cygnus X-1: Compact object

-Evidence of just such an event horizon may have been detected in 1992 using ultraviolet (UV) observations with the High Speed Photometer on the Hubble Space Telescope.
+Evidence of just such an event horizon may have been detected in 1992 using ultraviolet (UV) observations with the High Speed Photometer on the Hubble Space Telescope and announced in 2001.
 As self-luminous clumps of matter spiral into a black hole, their radiation is emitted in a series of pulses that are subject to gravitational redshift as the material approaches the horizon.
 That is, the wavelengths of the radiation steadily increase, as predicted by general relativity.
 Matter hitting a solid, compact object would emit a final burst of energy, whereas material passing through an event horizon would not.
 Two such "dying pulse trains" were observed, which is consistent with the existence of a black hole.